BlueDragon7327/Cursify/README.md

-# Cursify
+# 👋 | Cursify
-Free &amp; Open Source App for Using Custom Cursors in Roblox.
+## ❓ | What is Cursify?
+Great question!
+Cursify is a simple, user-friendly app that allows you to use custom cursors in Roblox!